mathi123/mitasco/README.md

 ### Server
 The server runs on NodeJS.
 It provides a API to read/write data and a static folder to return client resources and static web pages.

-- The source code for the server is under */src*, and is compiled with the typescript compiler to the */bin* folder.
+- The source code for the server is under */src*, and is compiled with the typescript compiler to javascrit (ES6) in the */bin* folder.
 - Data is read/written to the postgresql database using [*pg*](https://github.com/brianc/node-postgres) and [*pg-promise*](https://github.com/vitaly-t/pg-promise).
 - Data is formatted into Data Transfer Objects (DTOs) before returned, the typescript definitions of these object are in *shared* folder.
 - [ExpressJS](http://expressjs.com/) 4.x framework is used to receive requests and return values.
 - Entrypoint is /bin/debug/server.js.

+### Client
+The client is build in Angular2 (HTML + CSS + javascript).

+- Angular2 typescript code is compiled to javascript (ES5) with typescript compiler.
+- Styling is defined with *sass* and compiled down to plain css

 ### Tasks
 Build tasks are managed by [Gulp](https://github.com/gulpjs/gulp), and are defined in gulpfile.js and configuration.js.
 Following tasks are defined in Gulp: